ranja-sarkar/networks-graphs/README.md

 # Where else are they used?

 Networks/graphs are used to represent complex systems visually and mathematically.
 They are used to find shortest paths like in GPS.
-And they are also used to develop efficient ways to solve optimization problems.
+They are also used to develop efficient ways of solving optimization problems.

 📌 Finidng optimal flight routes in terms of distance & airtime, with [Dijkstra algorithm](https://mathworld.wolfram.com/DijkstrasAlgorithm.html) used for a graph geodesic